bstollnitz/fashion-mnist/batch-endpoint/README.md

 * Create a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal?WT.mc_id=aiml-31508-bstollnitz).
 * Create a new machine learning workspace by following the "Create the workspace" section of the [documentation](https://docs.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources?WT.mc_id=aiml-31508-bstollnitz).
 Keep in mind that you'll be creating a "machine learning workspace" Azure resource, not a "workspace" Azure resource, which is entirely different!
 * If you have access to GitHub Codespaces, click on the "Code" button in this GitHub repo, select the "Codespaces" tab, and then click on "New codespace".
 If you plan to use your local machine, install the ML extension to the Azure CLI by following the "Installation" section of the [documentation](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?WT.mc_id=aiml-31508-bstollnitz).
-* On a terminal window, login to Azure by executing `az login`.
+* On a terminal window, login to Azure by executing `az login --use-device-code`.
 * Install the ML extension to the Azure CLI by following the "Installation" section of the [documentation](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?WT.mc_id=aiml-31508-bstollnitz).
 * Set your default subscription by executing `az account set -s "<YOUR_SUBSCRIPTION_NAME_OR_ID>"`.
 You can verify your default subscription by executing `az account show`, or by looking at `~/.azure/azureProfile.json`.
 * Set your default resource group and workspace by executing `az configure --defaults group="<YOUR_RESOURCE_GROUP>" workspace="<YOUR_WORKSPACE>"`.
 You can verify your defaults by executing `az configure --list-defaults` or by looking at `~/.azure/config`.